I-M-Iqbal/I-M-Iqbal.github.io/content/blog/What-is-a-proscribed-organisation.md

 Their most recent protest, breaking into an RAF base and spraying red paint on a plane in protest, might arguably affect the military activities which is clearly a national defence concern, although a small one and proscription appears to be a disproportionate response, even if one finds this argument compelling.
 Given that protests near to military bases have happened before,[^17], and many Anti South African Apartheid protests took the form of direct action and were not treated as a security threat,[^18] this decision by the government seems questionable.

+## Proscribed organisations offences:

+A member of Kneecap whose stage name is Mo Chara, has been charged with supporting a proscribed organisation.
+He was charged

+In May, Chara was charged in relation to a video from Kneecap’s November 2024 concert at O2 Kentish Town Forum, London.
+In the clip, Mo Chara can be heard seemingly shouting, “Up Hamas, up Hezbollah.”
+He is also charged for waving a Hezbollah flag.

+Neither of those acts are direct support for Hezbollah or Hamas, they are if proven, rhetorical support for the groups actions.
+So why are they criminal offences?

+This leads to a obvious question: should the law deal with groups who merely support terrorism abroad and have views which are contrary to most in the UK, like Hizb ut-Tahrir in the same way as ISIL who clearly pose a direct violent threat to the UK.

+Should we deal with a direct action group like Palestine Action in the same way as ISIL?
+Both will be subject to same legal regime if the government goes ahead and proscribes Palestine Action as they have promised.

+They clearly pose different threat levels to the UK and her citizens.
+So why deal with them the same way?

+Discretion, Just because the Home Secretary can proscribe an organisation doesn't mean they have to.

 Discretion is a key feature of counter terrorism law, its also the mechanism by which political judgment enters the counter terrorism legal space.
 And sometimes it is the cause of questionable legal decisions such as those highlighted above because ultimately the penalties for supporting ISIL, a group who committed genocide,[^19] should not the the same as spraying red paint at a Barclays bank branches.
 Such a decision appears completely disproportionate,

-##  Some groups were committing acts that violated S.3 long before they were proscribed.
-So why were they proscribed at the point they were?

-The answer is discretion yet again.

-For example the Wagner group was proscribed in 2023 because of its activities supporting Russians invasion of Ukraine, but it has been committing actions that technically violate S.3 for years previously in Africa and the Middle East,[^7] so why only take the decision in 2023?

-Answer: the Home Secretary only deemed it necessary in 2023, as their actions in Ukraine posed a more direct threat to the UK than actions they had previously undertaken.
-It was also an additional way to support Ukraine which might be the underlying political motivation for using the power in 2023.[^7]

-Ultimately, these strange outcomes highlighted above, are the product of the breadth of S.3 and the role of discretion in these decisions.
+Ultimately, the proscription of the groups mentioned above is the product of the breadth of S.3 and the role of discretion in these decisions.
 Both of those factors allow politics to dictate the way the law operates, which is a typical feature of counter terrorism law.[^20]

 Questions about whether we are satisfied with the breadth of S.3 or the discretion available to the Home Secretary, remain unasked and unanswered.
 But the power of proscription keeps being used and people keep being prosecuted for supporting proscribed organisations, even where there are serious questions about whether the group they are accused of supporting should be proscribed or whether the law on proscription should exist as it does in its current form.